Sumityadav1811/ComponentGenerator/README.md

-# CompGenerator — UI Component Generator (AI-powered)
+# CodeMait — UI Component Generator (AI-powered)

-CompGenerator is a lightweight AI-assisted UI component generator that scaffolds reusable components for web projects.
+CodeMait is a lightweight AI-assisted UI component generator that scaffolds reusable components for web projects.
 It supports multiple frameworks, configurable styling options, and generates TypeScript-friendly code and tests to speed up development.

 Core ideas